theneva/dissertation/src/background.md

 Each _client_ in a system is an expression of a Bounded Context.
 A client has traditionally meant a website, rendered to static assets (HTML, CSS, and JavaScript) on the server-side before being sent to the client.
 In a system with only microservices and clients, the clients themselves will connect directly to one or more microservices.
 It is then the client's task to combine data in a meaningful way and display it to the user.

 With the rise of front-end JavaScript frameworks such as Google's AngularJS^[https://angularjs.org/] and Facebook's React^[https://facebook.github.io/react/], it has become a common industry practise to build an _API Gateway_ in addition to the web client.
-An API Gateway is reminiscent of the _façade pattern_ from object-oriented programming: the single responsibility of the API Gateway is to combine data from the various microservices within the Bounded Context, and expose the data to the client through a tailored web API.
+An API Gateway is reminiscent of the _façade pattern_ [@gof] from object-oriented programming: the single responsibility of the API Gateway is to combine data from the various microservices within the Bounded Context, and expose the data to the client through a tailored web API.
 In this pattern, each API Gateway represents a single Bounded Context.

 TODO: Check out